SFGLab/dcHiChIP/docs/pages/parameters.md

 These parameters determine how raw read pairs are converted into multi-resolution .cool files for downstream analysis.

-*Help:* Adjust these options to tune the resolution and structure of the resulting chromatin contact maps.
+*Help*: Adjust these options to tune the resolution and structure of the resulting chromatin contact maps.

 For example, smaller bin sizes (e.g., 1 kb) provide higher resolution but require more memory and processing time, while larger bins (e.g., 10 kb or 25 kb) yield smoother matrices for large-scale analyses.